abhinav3254/pennypal/readme.md

 For new features or enhancements, open an issue to discuss the proposed changes before working on them.
 This helps in maintaining a clear roadmap for the project.

-## Pull Request Guidelines

-- Ensure that your pull request has a clear title and description.
-- Reference relevant issues in your pull request.
-- Include screenshots or GIFs to demonstrate UI changes if applicable.
-- Keep pull requests focused on a single feature or bug fix.
-- Be responsive to feedback and be willing to make changes if necessary.

 ## Code of Conduct

 This project follows the [Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you agree to uphold this code.